tidalcycles/strudel/paper/demo.md

 2. consistent with Tidal's approach to pattern
 3. modular and extensible

-For the future, it is planned to integrate alternative sound engines such as glicol [@lanChaosprintGlicol2022] and faust [@FaustProgrammingLanguage2022].
+For the future, it is planned to integrate alternative sound engines such as Glicol [@lanChaosprintGlicol2022] and Faust [@FaustProgrammingLanguage2022].
 To improve compatibility with Tidal, more Tidal functions are planned to be ported, as well as full compatibility with SuperDirt.
 Besides sound, other ways to render events are being explored, such as graphical, and choreographic output.
 We are also looking into alternative ways of editing patterns, including multi-user editing for network music, parsing a novel syntax to escape the constraints of javascript, and developing hardware/e-textile interfaces.

 # Links